nitayv9/wit/README.md

 # wit
-A project from CoursePyth. try to make a semi git system
+A project from CoursePyth. try to make a semi git system in python.

-its very similiar to git jsut in Python